nxsflow/sample-nova-sonic-agentic-chatbot/README.md

 # Nova Sonic Agentic Chatbot

 This is a demo application showcasing Nova Sonic capabilities using a Next.js frontend with a FastAPI backend.
-The project demonstrates modular tool integration, real-time audio features, and dynamic UI rendering in an AI-powered interface.
+The project demonstrates modular tool integration, real-time audio features, and dynamic UI rendering in a dynamic interface.

 <div align="center">
   <img src="docs/imgs/demo.gif" alt="Demo" width="600" loop="infinite">